- Written by Dr.Mehmet Demircioglu

 I am not dismissing the crown.
 The crown matters emotionally, and in the right patient it deserves careful planning.
 But many patients do not realise how graft hungry the crown can be, especially when they are already dealing with large frontal and mid scalp loss.

-This is why I often explain advanced cases alongside my page about crown hair transplant planning.
+crown hair transplant planning matters here.
 If the crown is treated too early, too aggressively, or without enough donor strength, the patient may lose the chance to build a stronger frontal impression where it matters most.

-In some cases, a staged strategy is not a sign of weakness.
+In some cases, a staged strategy is surgical discipline.
 It is the only way to balance immediate improvement with donor preservation.
-A patient who understands that usually makes calmer and better decisions than the patient who insists that every empty square centimetre must be attacked at once.
+A patient who understands that usually makes clearer decisions than the patient who insists that every empty square centimetre must be treated at once.

-And sometimes my honest advice is even simpler than that.
-Sometimes the best plan is no surgery yet, more medical stabilisation, or even a different cosmetic solution entirely if the donor cannot support what the patient wants.
+Sometimes the right plan is no surgery yet, more medical stabilisation, or even a different cosmetic solution entirely if the donor cannot support what the patient wants.

 When do beard or body hair really belong in the plan?